 10 Amazing Winter Events in Washington, D.C.

 Don’t give up on finding fun in the nation’s capital just because it’s getting cold.
+If you’ve already enjoyed the perfect autumn weekend in Washington D.C., then you know this city’s seasonality it a major part of it’s charm.
 Many tourists clear out of Washington, D.C. during the winter, making December, January, or February the perfect time to bring your family for a visit or plan an outing for your friends, youth group, or dance class.
 Call GOGO Charters at 202-741-9808 to book your transportation around D.C., and then check out these winter activities that are fun, often free, and ideal for groups.

 Washington Harbour Ice Rink